KeeJef/EIPs/LIPS/LIP-2.md

 #### 3.1.2 Rented Hashrate Attacks

 Although the phenomenon of the roaming hashrate would generally be considered as benign and lacking malicious intent, rented hashrate attacks often carry a much greater negative stigma.
-There have been numerous examples of attackers using rented hashrate to perform a wide variety of attacks, including timestamp forging, difficulty jamming and double spend attacks.
+There have been numerous examples of attackers using rented hashrate to perform a wide variety of attacks, including timestamp forging, difficulty jamming and double spend attacks[7][8][9].

  <img src="../assets/lip-2/hashattack example.png" width="800">